 1.Why the name "Capitol Reef"?

 Early settlers noted that the white domes of Navajo Sandstone resemble the dome of the Capitol building in Washington, DC.
-Prospectors visiting the area (many with nautical backgrounds) referred to the Waterpocket Fold, a 100-mile long ridge in the earth's crust, as a reef, since it was a formidable barrier to transportation.
+Prospectors visiting the area (many with nautical backgrounds) referred to the Waterpocket Fold, an 87-mile long ridge in the earth's crust, as a reef, since it was a formidable barrier to transportation.

 2. Who planted the orchards?
 Can we pick fruit?